mkirsche/Iris/README.md

-  padding_before   (int) [1]    - the number of bases to output before the variant in REF/ALT fields padding_after    (int) [0]    - the number of bases to output after the variant in REF/ALT fields samtools_path    (String)     - the path to samtools if not using included binary ngmlr_path       (String)     - the path to ngmlr if not using included binary falconsense_path (String)     - the path to falconsense if not using included binary log_out          (String)     - the name of the log file to be produced genome_buffer    (int) [100k] - the genome region on each side of the SV to align assembled reads to min_ins_length   (int) [30]   - the min length allowed for a refined insertion sequence max_ins_dist     (int) [5k]   - the max distance a refined insertion call can be from its old position
+  padding_before   (int) [1]    - the number of bases to output before the variant in REF/ALT fields padding_after    (int) [0]    - the number of bases to output after the variant in REF/ALT fields samtools_path    (String)     - the path to samtools if not using included binary ngmlr_path       (String)     - the path to ngmlr if using ngmlr and not using included binary minimap_path     (String)     - the path to minimap if using minimap and not using included binary falconsense_path (String)     - the path to falconsense if not using included binary log_out          (String)     - the name of the log file to be produced genome_buffer    (int) [100k] - the genome region on each side of the SV to align assembled reads to min_ins_length   (int) [30]   - the min length allowed for a refined insertion sequence max_ins_dist     (int) [5k]   - the max distance a refined insertion call can be from its old position --minimap                     - align with minimap instead of ngmlr --resume                      - use the results already computed from a previously terminated run
   ```